ammitra/TopHBoostedAllHad/README.md

 quite aggressive to keep job runtimes under the 4 hour mark and can be changed as needed.

 #### Bash script to run on condor node
 The script that will run on the node is `condor/run_snapshot.sh`.
-You may need to modify it to suite your needs but even without modifications, one needs to ensure that the `topHBoostedAllHad` exists on their EOS space.
+You may need to modify it to suit your needs but even without modifications, one needs to ensure that the `topHBoostedAllHad` exists on their EOS space.
 To create it on LPC, run
 ```